Optional Third-Party Service

 kcarectl --register YOURKEY

-That's it KernelCare is now installed and automatically checking for Kernel updates every 4 hours.
+KernelCare is now installed and will automatically check for kernel updates every 4 hours.

 KernelCare Commands

-KernelCare config file is at /etc/sysconfig/kcare/kcare.conf and default just has one option added to enable automatic updates every 4 hrs.
+The KernelCare configuration file is located at /etc/sysconfig/kcare/kcare.conf.
+By default, it contains one option to enable automatic updates every 4 hours:

 AUTO_UPDATE=True